gavollink/cleanpath/README.md

 At some point, I might upgrade this to use [DJB](https://cr.yp.to/) strings.

-There are MANY features I could add, but this does what I need it to do in just less that 1000 lines of C.

-There is no Makefile because this project is self contained.
-It doesn't even have a header file.

 I haven't used csh since the 90s, but it is possible that for this to be useful under csh, some big adjustements might need to be made.
 If someone asks, I can probably make that happen.